elasticio/elasticio.github.io/_getting-started/webhooks-flow.md

 You can use:

-*   `No Auth` - used to make the webhook URL accesible by anyone,
+*   `No Auth` - used to make the webhook URL accessible by anyone,
-*   `Badic Auth` - used to define username and password for the webhook clients,
+*   `Basic Auth` - used to define username and password for the webhook clients,
 *   `API Key Auth` - used to define an API key for the webhook clients,
-*   `HMAC verification` - this is to secure it with *HMAC* special key
+*   `HMAC verification` - used to create a *HMAC* signature of the payload

 For example, if we use the `Basic Auth` the {{site.data.tenant.name}} interface will show two field where you can enter your username and password like it is